twse/bobsgame-extras/README.md

 The [Bob Corporation website](http://www.bobcorporation.com/) does not have a Google search form.
 This form requires an active connection to the internet.

 ## Icons
-Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for OS/2 programs.
+Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
-See Third-Party Notices.md for commercial and unsupported freeware credits.
+See **Third-Party Notices.md** for commercial and unsupported freeware credits.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.